Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 - If you do **not** relaunch all apps, some notifications from important apps may be delayed until you open them manually.
 - The blacklist feature is based on a Reddit user's recommendation and may not work for everyone.

+---

+## ⚠️ Known Issues

+This tool is community-driven and experimental.
+Below are known issues reported by users or observed during testing.
+This list may expand as more feedback is received.

+---

+### 🔸 Vulkan Rendering Issues

+- **Visual Artifacts**
+  Some users may experience visual glitches or artifacting when Vulkan is enabled.
+While Adreno GPUs in the S23 series usually handle Vulkan well, your experience may vary.

+- **App Compatibility**
+  Not all apps will run properly under Vulkan.
+The majority do, but exceptions exist due to incomplete support from Samsung and app developers.
+There is no workaround—Samsung must adopt Vulkan across models, and developers must support it fully.

+---

+### 🔸 System-Wide App Restart Issues

+- **Default App Resets**
+  After a system-wide app stop, default apps such as your browser or keyboard may be reset to Samsung defaults.

+- **Loss of WiFi Calling / VoLTE**
+  Some users reported losing WiFi-Calling or VoLTE after restarting all apps.
+  **Fix**: Go to **Settings > Connections > SIM manager**, then toggle SIM 1/2 **off and back on**.
+  *Credit: Reddit users [Fun-Flight4427](https://www.reddit.com/user/Fun-Flight4427) and [ActualMountain7899](https://www.reddit.com/user/ActualMountain7899)*

+- **Aggressiveness Profile Note**
+  Using the "Aggressive" profile when stopping apps increases the chance of the above issues.
+  For fewer side effects, use the "Normal" profile when prompted by the script.

+---

+### 🔸 Additional Notes

+- These issues are **not bugs in the script** itself but rather limitations of system behavior when Vulkan is forced and apps are restarted.
+- **Launching all apps is not recommended** as it may drain battery, warm up the device, and increase side effects.
+- All changes made by the script are **temporary** and will **reset on device reboot**.

+---
+---
 ## Standard Disclaimer (Just in Case!)

 This script is provided for your convenience.